 SSF representatives are regularly taking part in events organised by third parties to present the objectives and activities of SSF and inform on sustainable finance.

-Select an event in the table below and find out more about the events, in which SSF was involved this year.
+Select an event in the table below and find out more about the events, in which SSF was involved in 2017.

 SSF has given input at the at the UNCTAD Investment, Enterprise and Development Commission's ninth session on "Investment and enterprise development as catalysts for accomplishing the 2030 Agenda for Sustainable Development".
 During this ministerial meeting attended by ministers mainly from African countries, Sabine Döbeli (CEO, SSF) presented Swiss Solutions incentivising private Investments into SDGs.
 The group discussed in particular the growing governance power of corporations in comparison to that of states as well as the suitability and impact of investments to the local context.

 The students of the Graduate Institute of Geneva (IHEID) organised Green Careers Now, an event that aimed at showcasing the diversity of career positions that deal with social and environmental sustainability.
 Jean Laville (Deputy CEO, Swiss Sustainable Finance) took part in a panel on the different ways in which students can pursue a Green Job.
 He particularly lined out the growing need for green analysts in finance, as well as their large potential impact on the environment.

 The fourth conference zero carbon emphasized the positive contribution of real estate projects to the environment.
 During the event, variety of experts explained how one could contribute to a transition to a more inclusive and sustainable society.
 Jean Laville (Deputy CEO, Swiss Sustainable Finance) gave a short speach on how to finance buildings with a high energy performance.